meedeymi/olamide-web-portfolio/README.md

 # olamide-web-portfolio
-I am a web Developer, this is my frontend portfolio
+I am a passionate and experienced Front-end developer dedicated to crafting exceptional online experiences.
+With a blend of creativity, technical expertise, and a commitment to delivering high-quality solutions.